roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 Initially, when the snake's body is short and moves slowly, potentially leading to distractions and eventual demise, perhaps considered as not being challenging enough; and later, when fatigue sets in, player attention decreases resulting in the snake colliding with its own body or eventually getting stuck within its own boundaries, abruptly ending the game.
 These challenges are player-induced and a keyplay here is to introduc AI as it remains unaffected by emotional fluctuations and fatigue-induced errors.

 To achieve this goal, a simple Reinforcement Learning (RL) approach was taken.
 Notably, successes such as Google's DeepMind Challenge¹ in [AlphaGo in 2017](https://en.wikipedia.org/wiki/AlphaGo) mastering complex games have demonstrated the efficacy of RL.
-Hence, it can be seen that this is a commonly applied straategy to game-theory environments --- training the AI to achieve higher scores in less time through RL.
+Hence, it can be seen that this is a commonly applied strategy to game-theory environments --- training the AI to achieve higher scores in less time through RL.

 ![dsadas](https://i.makeagif.com/media/5-09-2017/qNfoPW.gif)